gioma68/mondrian-dsp/README.md

    In Pentaho 5.0, you will no longer use the "datasources.xml" file to configure Mondrian catalogs.
 Instead, you will set the properties when importing a Mondrian schema into the Pentaho repository (see the referenced how-to).

-6. Login in pentaho with different user/role and see how it works.
+6. Login in pentaho with different user/role and see how it works (work well with Pivot4J plugin for Pentaho CE 5.4.0, JPivot seems      to be indifferent to role definitions).